nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 An Effect is like a blueprint - it describes what to do, but doesn't do it.
-When you create an Effect, nothing happens yet.
 We have to call `runSync` or `runPromise` to run the effect.

 This separation lets us compose, transform, and handle errors before anything actually runs.

 [PAUSE]
 -->